ekansh1002/AILA-Artificial-Intelligence-Legal-Assistance-App/README.md

     Use Android Studio's built-in tools to build and run the app on an emulator or physical device.

-## Backend
+## Backend ⚙️

 This is a backend server that processes and summarizes legal case documents using Natural Language Processing (NLP) models like BERT and BART.
 The server can be accessed via a `curl` command or Postman to query and retrieve summaries of the most relevant documents based on a given query.
-This can be run seperately from the Android App interface.
+This can be run separately from the Android App interface.

-### Features
+### Features ✨

 - **Query Legal Documents**: Retrieve the most relevant legal case documents based on a query.
 - **Document Summarization**: Generate concise summaries of the retrieved documents.
 - **Preprocessing**: Text preprocessing and tokenization using BERT.
 - **Similarity Matching**: Use cosine similarity to find the most relevant documents.

-### Technologies Used
+### Technologies Used 🔧

 - **Flask**: A lightweight WSGI web application framework for Python.
 - **PyTorch**: An open-source machine learning framework for NLP model inference.